sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 FTW acts as the issuer towards Flex, so the URL should point to your FTW.

-By default, this should be the root address of your FTW application, for example, _https://example.com_ or, for default Render URLs, _https://EXAMPLE.onrender.com_.
+By default, the identity provider URL should be the root address of your FTW application, for example, _https://example.com_ or, for default Render URLs, _https://EXAMPLE.onrender.com_.
 Note, that this URL needs to be publicly hosted so a `localhost` URL will not work.

 ### Client ID